New Economic Policy: Under Lenin

 When the NEP was introduced by Lenin in 1921, many NEPmen took advantage of the chance to establish themselves in Soviet society.
-Lenin's plan was to use the NEP as a temporary measure to rebuild the devastated Soviet economy.
+Lenin's plan was to use the NEP as a temporary measure to develop rural Russia to proletarianize the peasant class.
 The NEPmen's role in the new economic climate was to help spread trade to the parts of the country the government could not reach.
 In fact, in 1922 the NEPmen accounted for almost 75% of the Soviet Union's retail trade.
 However, not everyone in the country was happy about the NEP and the emergence of NEPmen.
 Many Bolsheviks saw the NEPmen as competition and feared that they would end up in positions of power, turning the Soviet Union into a capitalist nation.
 Lenin was highly criticized by his party members for the NEP because it was essentially capitalism controlled by the state.
 The disapproval of the NEP by many members of society greatly affected a NEPman's quality of life.
 They were closely scrutinized and heavily taxed, and their right to vote was revoked.
 Socialist advertising was also produced to oppose the NEPmen's capitalistic activities, and this war on capitalism became one of the main goals of Soviet socialist advertising at the time.

 Lenin combated this slander and disapproval by asserting that the NEP was just a temporary measure required to repair the Soviet's crumbling economy.
 He also pointed out that the NEPmen were helping the economy because they could be heavily taxed, providing more revenue for the state.
 The increase in revenue would aid the government in securing its plans for a socialist society, while also strengthening the economy.
 In the eyes of those who supported the policy, NEPmen were nothing more than a stepping stone, providing stability for the creation of the Soviet socialist state in that era.
 However, by the time of Lenin's death in 1924, the NEPmen were being phased out of society to make room for socialist values, and during the Stalin era, NEPman became a dying breed.